Feodor Ivanovich Vilesov: Career

 From 1955 to 1978, he worked at the Institute for Physics of the Leningrad State University.
 Since 1964, he was the head of the department of photonics (photochemistry).
 In 1967 he becomes a professor in physics at Leningrad State University.
 In 1977-1978 he served as the dean of sciences of the Leningrad State University.

 In a series of works in 1960–1962, Vilesov and his colleagues performed the first experiments on Ultraviolet Photoelectron Spectroscopy (UPS) of molecular solids and gases.
 Since then Ultraviolet Photoelectron Spectroscopy has been widely applied to study valence energy levels and chemical bonding, especially the bonding character of molecular orbitals.

 Honors and awards

 Vilesov was awarded the USSR State Prize in 1985, —for the development of the method of photoelectron spectroscopy and its application in science and technology, published in 1961–1985.

 Personal life

 Vilesov was the son of Ivan Ivanovich Vilesov (1906-1967) and Vassa Vasilievna (1905-1984).
 He was married to Vera Konstantinovna Adamchuk (1933-2016) and had 1 child, Andrey Feodorovich Vilesov.

-He past away on 8 February 1978 at the age of 52.
+He died on 8 February 1978 at the age of 52.